claudiofahey/hsk-docs/phd3/hsk.rst

 integration with existing Enterprise management tools such as Microsoft System Center and many others.

-More information on Pivotal PHD and Ambari can be found at http://Pivotal.com
+For more information on `Pivotal PHD and Ambari <http://pivotalhd.docs.pivotal.io/docs/install-ambari.html>`_.

 .. include:: ../common/intro-isilon.rst